VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 </details>

 How does your results compare to the Fig. 4 of Noll et al. (2024)?
 Which model presents the highest values of period spacing?
 Any idea why?
+To compare the maximal values of period spacing, and therefore of core radius, you can have a look a the saved png files from the `pgstar` window.